alan-turing-institute/scivision/notes/workshop-19-April-2022.md

 1. Clearly state the scivision USP on readthedocs & GitHub
 1. Create a website that enables scivision users to search the catalog based on flowchart selections
-    - Flowchart selection constructs a new JSON entry to the catalog and uses the scivision package to find compatible datasources/models
 2. Get 10+ new scivision users
     - Turing Project adjacent collaborators
     - Interest groups